 - Are bed linens and towels provided?

 Mathcamp always provides pillows and blankets.
-In 2013, students will have the option of bringing bed sheets, pillowcases, and towels, or renting a linen set from Colby for a one-time fee of $40 (you can sign up for linens when you register for camp in May).
-The size of the beds at Colby are twin extra long; if you have x-long fitted sheets, then bring them.
-Regular twin sheets will work, too, so you don't have to go out and buy new sheets to come to Mathcamp!
+Camp provides pillows and blankets.
+In 2017, students should bring bed sheets, pillowcases, and towels.
+The size of the beds at Lewis & Clark are twin extra long; if you have x-long fitted sheets, then bring them.
+Regular twin sheets will work, too (so you don't have to go out and buy new sheets to come to Mathcamp).

 - Can I go to church/mosque/temple on the weekend?